-There are instances where Active View eligible or measureable impressions are less than served impressions:
+There are instances where Active View eligible or measurable impressions are less than served impressions:

 - An ad request URL exceeding a character limit is truncated.
 These impressions are not eligible.
 You can detect a truncated ad request URL if the parameter

 - Serving an eligible tag within a cross-domain iframe affects our ability to capture viewability data.
-These impressions may not be measureable.
+These impressions may not be measurable.

-- Communication issues may arise due to a problem with the browser or internet connection that occurs before the tag can finish sending data to the Google Marketing Platform servers.
+- Communication issues may arise due to a problem with the browser or internet connection that occurs before the tag can finish sending data to the Google Ad Manager servers.
 For example, a user might close the browser too soon for the tag to finish establishing communication.

 - We don't measure viewability for out-of-page creatives.